linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume II/Factor Models for Portfolio Construction/Factor-Based Equity Portfolio Construction and Analysis.md

 These risks can detract or contribute to the success of a trading strategy.
 It is obvious how these risks can detract from a strategy.
 What is not always clear is when any one of these unintentional risks contributes to a strategy.
 That is, sometimes when we build a trading strategy we take on a bias that is not obvious.
 If there is a premium associated with this unintended risk, then a strategy will earn additional return.
 Later the premium to this unintended risk may disappear.
 For example, a trading strategy that focuses on price momentum performed strongly in the calendar years of 1998 and 1999.
 What an investor might not notice is that during this period the portfolio became increasingly weighted toward technology stocks, particularly Internet-related stocks.
 During 2000, these stocks severely underperformed.

-# DESRABLE PROPERTIES OF FACTORS
+## DESIRABLE PROPERTIES OF FACTORS

 Factors should be founded on sound economic intuition, market insight, or an anomaly.
 In addition to the underlying economic reasoning, factors should have other properties that make them effective for forecasting.